-Hitachi in partnership with Inductosense and the University of Bristol, conducted lab-based testing to establish the suitability of the WAND sensors for monitoring pipe wall thickness on nuclear power plants.
+Hitachi in partnership with Inductosense, conducted testing to establish the suitability of the WAND sensors for monitoring pipe wall thickness on nuclear power plants.

 Piping systems on a nuclear power plant are subject to corrosion or erosion which cause thinning of the pipe wall.
 It is necessary to take thousands of thickness measurement from specific locations on pipes manually during the outage of the plant.
 Much of the pipework is covered in a layer of insulation which needs to first be removed (and then replaced afterwards) which increases the time, cost and exposure of the inspector to radiation.

 THE INDUCTOSENSE SOLUTION

 The Inductosense ultrasonic WAND sensorsprovide accurate monitoring of wall-thickness and enable trending of corrosion or erosion rates.
 The sensors are permanently installed, battery-free and wireless.
 The sensors are activated when the WAND Data Collector is brought close to the sensor.
 In this application the WAND sensors can be permanently installed to pipework under insulation material saving costs, time, reducing exposure of inspectors.